Subliminal Probing for Private Information via EEG-Based BCI Devices: Evaluation

-In this section we propose a method to make the prediction of the attack more reliable.
-We begin by distinguishing two attack scenarios and then introduce a way to compute confidence scores.
+We now propose a method to make the results of the attack more reliable, given the assumption that the attacker has an estimate of confidence in classifier outputs acquired by validation.
+We begin by distinguishing two slightly different attack scenarios and then introduce a way to compute confidence scores for each of them.

-{\bf Targeted probing versus agnostic probing} The experiments with the modified video are targeted towards a specific person.
-This means, the attacker suspects that the user might know a particular person (here Obama) and wants to probe for this hypothesis.
+\myparagraph{Targeted probing versus agnostic probing} The experiments with the modified video are targeted towards a specific person that the attacker suspects the user might recognize and probes to validate this hypothesis.
 He contrasts EEG data showing images of this person against images that are most likely irrelevant for the user.
-If the classifier ranks the epochs highest that correspond to the person of interest (here Obama), then the attacker concludes that the user knows this person.
+If the classifier ranks the epochs highest that correspond to the person of interest, then the attacker concludes that the user knows this person.
 In an alternative attack scenario, the attacker does not know for which alternative to test for.
-In this agnostic attack, the attacker confronts the user with a number $k$ of stimuli that are equally likely relevant for the user.
-Then the attacker must make a one-out-of-$k$ decision based on the BCI traffic recorded.
+In this \emph{agnostic} attack, the attacker confronts the user with $k$ stimuli that could potentially be relevant to the user.
+Then the attacker must make a one-out-of-$k$ decision based on the recorded EEG data.
 This task is more difficult than the targeted attack.
 In the targeted attack the attacker can simply discard the hypothesis if the target stimulus did not achieve the highest score.
 In agnostic probing, there will always be a stimulus that achieves the highest score.
 The attacker must decide if he trusts this outcome.
-In the next paragraph we propose a method to decide with confidence, and report on the results of an attack where we pretend that the attacker does not know in advance that he is probing for Obama.
+In the next paragraph we propose a method to decide with confidence, and report on the results of an attack where we simulate that the attacker does not know in advance that he is probing for Obama.

-{\bf Confidence scores for improved attacks} In both the targeted attack and the agnostic attack, the attacker must decide whether to trust the classifier outcome and accept the hypothesis or to reject it.
+\myparagraph{Improving attacks using confidence measures} In both the targeted attack and the agnostic attack, the attacker must decide whether to trust the classifier outcome and accept the hypothesis or to reject it.
 A technical way to base this decision is to compute a measure of confidence for a given classifier outcome and request a minimal confidence score for accepting the hypothesis.